 Entomology, or the study of Insects, is a fascinating science – one most often ignored by amateur naturalists.
-People love to watch feathered birds and hear their wonderful songs, or observe soft, cute & furry little mammals.
+People love to watch feathered birds and hear their wonderful songs or observe soft, cute & furry little mammals.
 They marvel at our majestic, large land mammals, and those at sea, which inspire whale watching tours by the thousands.
 Then you have the insects, with their hard bodies and bulging eyes, wavering antennae, and 6 legs – looking very much like little aliens!
 It’s no wonder that they’re not on most peoples’ favorite lists.

 If you stop to watch them, though, you can learn just how fascinating they really are.
 Some insects transmit deadly diseases or can sting with powerful poisons, most are of great benefit to us.
-From bees, who give us honey, pollinate plants, & help provide us with food, to ants that farm aphids for honey dew.
-From silk worms that give us silk, to garden insects that create soils to grow our foods.
+From bees, who give us honey, pollinate plants, & help provide us with food.
+From silkworms that give us silk, to garden insects that create soils to grow our foods.
 There are many, many ways that insects help us.

 Entomology is something that I’ve always been interested in.
 There is something very thrilling about watching insects go about their daily activities.
 The next time you are outdoors, take a moment and look down – you’ll see them, and if you watch them for a few moments, you’ll be amazed!